kalekundert/wellmap/README.rst

 ``[row.A]``
    Define conditions for all the wells in the specified row ("A" in the example above).
-Rows must be specified using uppercase letters.
+Row must be specified as letters (upper or lower case).
+You can specify multiple rows, e.g. ``[row.'A,C-E']`` would specify the rows "A", "C", "D", and "E".
+Note that the quotes are necessary because TOML doesn't allow unquoted keys to contain ",".
+Rows beyond "Z" can be specified with multiple letters (e.g. "AA", "AB", etc.) if necessary.

 ``[col.1]``
    Define conditions for all the wells in the specified column ("1" in the example above).
-Rows must be specified using integer numbers, starting from 1.
+Columns must be specified using integer numbers, starting from 1.
+You can specify multiple columns, e.g. ``[col.'1,3-5']`` would specify the columns "1", "3", "4", and "5".
+Note that the quotes are necessary because TOML doesn't allow unquoted keys to contain ",".

 ``[irow.A]``
    Similar to ``[row.A]``, but "interleaved" with the row above or below it.